This lesson is in the early stages of development (Alpha version)

 For a large directory – either in size or number of files – copying with -r can take a long time to complete.

 If you want to upload a file to a location inside your home directory – which is often the case – then you don’t need a leading /.
-After the :, start writing the sequence of folders that lead to the final storage location for the file or, as mentioned above, provide nothing if your home directory is the destination.
+After the :, you can type the destination path relative to your home directory.
+If your home directory is the destination, you can leave the destination field blank, or type ~ – the shorthand for your home directory – for completeness.

-A trailing slash on the source directory is optional, and has no effect for scp -r, but is important in other commands, like rsync.
+With scp, a trailing slash on the target directory is optional, and has no effect.
+A trailing slash on a source directory is important for other commands, like rsync.

 A Note on rsync

 As you gain experience with transferring files, you may find the scp command limiting.
 The rsync utility provides advanced features for file transfer and is typically faster compared to both scp and sftp (see below).
-It is especially useful for transferring large and/or many files and creating synced backup folders.
+It is especially useful for transferring large and/or many files and for synchronizing folder contents between computers.

 The syntax is similar to scp.
 To transfer to another computer with commonly used options: